Dragan Marušič

 Dragan Marušič (born 1953, Koper, Slovenia) is a Slovene mathematician.
 Marušič obtained his BSc in technical mathematics from the University of Ljubljana in 1976, and his PhD from the University of Reading in 1981 under the supervision of Crispin Nash-Williams.

 Marušič has published extensively, and has supervised seven PhD students (as of 2013).
-He served as the third rector of the University of Primorska from 2011-2019, a university he lobbied to have established in his home town of Koper.
+He served as the third rector of the University of Primorska from 2011 to 2019, a university he lobbied to have established in his home town of Koper.
 His research focuses on topics in algebraic graph theory, particularly the symmetry of graphs and the action of finite groups on combinatorial objects.
 He is regarded as the founder of the Slovenian school of research in algebraic graph theory and permutation groups.

 Education and career

 From 1968 to 1972 Marušič attended gymnasium in Koper.
 He studied undergraduate mathematics at the University of Ljubljana, graduating in 1976.
 He completed his PhD in 1981 in England, at the University of Reading under the supervision of Crispin Nash-Williams.

 After completing a post-doctoral fellowship at the University of Reading in 1983, Marušič spent a year teaching high school mathematics in Koper.
-He worked for one year at the University of Minnesota Duluth as an assistant professor, and then spent three years at the University of California, Santa Cruz, from 1985-1988.
+He worked for one year at the University of Minnesota Duluth as an assistant professor, and then spent three years at the University of California, Santa Cruz, from 1985 to 1988.
 In 1988, he returned to Slovenia to work at the University of Ljubljana, where he rose quickly through the ranks, becoming a full professor in 1994.
-He also held the post of vice-rector of student affairs there from 1989-1991.
+He also held the post of vice-rector of student affairs there from 1989 to 1991.
 In 1991-92 he spent a year as a Fulbright scholar at the University of California, Santa Cruz.

 Marušič maintains his post at the University of Ljubljana, although he has also held an appointment at the University of Primorska since 2004, shortly after its founding.
 He has increasingly devoted his time to the newer university, where he established the Faculty of Mathematics, Natural Sciences, and Information Technologies (UP FAMNIT).
-He served as the dean of that faculty from 2007-2011.
+He served as the dean of that faculty from 2007 to 2011.
 He was elected in 2011 as the third rector of the University of Primorska, a position which he held until 2019.

 Marušič has supervised seven PhD students, and has supervised or co-supervised six post-doctoral fellows, in addition to numerous master's and honours students.

 He is one of the two founding editors and editors-in-chief (with Tomaž Pisanski) of the journal Ars Mathematica Contemporanea.